 What’s the monthly membership fee?

 Monthly fees for our current membership period, which runs until June 2019, are $144.
 Half members pay $72/month, and non-volunteer members pay $194.

 What are the additional fees associated with my exhibition?

-The gallery will request $10 for supplies and $12.50 for a Special Occasion Permit associated with your exhibition.
-Food and beverages at your reception will be at you own cost.
+The gallery will request that you cover a portion of our print advertising expenses, as well as $12.50 for a Special Occasion Permit associated with your exhibition.
+Food and beverages at your reception will be at your own cost.

 What marketing materials am I responsible for?

 You’ll have to cover the costs of printing postcards, stamps (for up to 500 recipients), photocopies and envelopes for mailing, window lettering ($30).
 Since each show is a two-person show, costs for these mandatory materials are often shared between the two exhibitors.

 These will be administered by gallery’s staff at your request, and at your cost, such as Akimbo broadcast, Slate listing, and magazines ads.